Renyu-Liu/riichi-mahjong-calculator/README.md

 ## Challenges

 ### Current Issues
+* The program still finds it hard to handle some edge cases.
+For instance, a hand can be organized into multiple distinct 4-meld-1-pair structures that lead to different yaku, and the program doesn't know which one to choose.
+We are working to design a better yaku detection logic.
 * The launching speed of this app is slow due to the time to load images.
 We are working to improve the loading speed.
 * It's hard for common users to install this app.
 We are working to create executable object or application file for convenient access.

 ### Future Improvement Plan
+* Fix all current issues.
 * Develop mobile version.
 * Improve the UI layout aesthetics.
 * Design functions to store history of input hands.